Pablo23102013/Proyecto_Practicas/README.md

  <H3>Database</H3>
  <img with=150 height=150 src="https://github.com/Pablo23102013/Proyecto_Practicas/blob/master/Diagram.png">
  <H3>About</H3>
- <strong>Thanks to the company LowCarbonEconomy for giving me the idea and the tools to create the project.</strong>
+ <strong>Thanks to the company <a href="https://www.lowcarboneconomy.org/">LowCarbonEconomy </a> for giving me the idea and the tools to create the project.</strong>